ONSdigital/csvcubed/external-docs/docs/guides/shape-data.md

 }
 ```

+It is possible to use the [conventional-first approach](./qube-config.md#convention-first-method) to generate a valid [canonical shape](#canonical-shape) cube without defining a [qube-config.json](./qube-config.md#configuration) at all.
+Just ensure that your columns use the [conventional column names](./qube-config.md#conventional-column-names) appropriate to their type.

 ### Multiple Measures

-One of the benefits of the canonical shape is that it makes it simple to add new measure types and unit types; all that you have to do is add additional rows to your data set with the appropriate units and measures present.
+One of the benefits of the canonical shape is that it is relatively straightforward to add new measure types and unit types; all that you have to do is add additional rows to your data set with the appropriate units and measures present.

 We can extend out example data set so that it now includes revenue values for the given year by adding rows to the table: